joeyhuab/Android-Pie-Fonts/README.md

 # Android P Fonts & Emojis
-I made a compilation of the new Google Sans fonts from the new Android P Developer Preview 3 and came up with this module which can be flashed with other devices on Nougat and above.
+I made a compilation of the new Google Sans fonts from the new Android Pie and came up with this module which can be flashed with other devices on Nougat and above.

 ## Information
-I've decided to make this module to allow other devices to use the latest fonts and emojis from the newest Developer Preview instead of waiting for updates.
+I've decided to make this module to allow other devices to use the latest fonts and emojis from the latest Android OS instead of waiting for updates.

 ## Features
 * Updated Google Sans fonts
 * Include latest Emojis

 ## Changelog
+### v4 - 8.10.2018
+Updates from Android Pie release
 ### v3 - 7.29.2018
 Updates from Android P DP5
 ### v2 - 7.3.2018